 6. Use a Blog Name Generator

-One of the easiest ways to come up with a blog name is to use blog name generator tools.
+One of the easiest ways to come up with a blog name is to use blog name generator.

-Many websites offer the services for free, so you don’t have to worry about any additional cost.
+Many blog name generator websites offer the services for free, so you don’t have to worry about any additional cost.
 This domain name generator uses smart variations of your seed keyword to give you an idea for your blog name.

 It also helps to search whether your perfect blog name is available for registration.

-First, use this NameCheap domain name search box to see if your perfect blog name is available.
+First, use this NameCheap domain name search box to see if your chosen blog name is available.

 Find a domain starting at $0.88